Fair does not always mean equal

 Equity also means providing different support that each student needs to succeed.
 Needs and support do not look the same for everyone.
 Opportunities also cannot look the same for everyone.
 Opportunities need to be equitable, realistic, and sensible.
 Not everyone in the disability community can meet the requirements to work certain jobs or work jobs at all.
 Employees need to be able to do essential functions that serve each job's purpose.
 For example, it is not realistic to hire a person who needs to use a wheelchair or who is fully blind, deaf, or hard of hearing as a firefighter, police officer, or for them to serve in the military.
 This is because they need to be able to run and have their eyes on their surroundings at all times for the purpose of situational awareness for health and safety reasons to protect themselves and others.
 Some people with Attention Deficit-Hyperactivity Disorder (ADHD) may also not be able to work these jobs due to their difficulties with paying attention preventing them from being able to perform these essential functions while some other people in the ADHD community may be capable of working these jobs by hyper focusing.
 Firefighters and police officers also need to be able to walk up and down steps in certain emergency situations to save people since elevators are not able to be used in the middle of a fire.

 Not everyone in the disability community can meet the requirements to get accepted into and graduate from college.
 Additionally, not everyone in the disability community can meet the requirements to get accepted into and graduate from certain college programs while still capable of attending and graduating from other college programs.
 For example, someone with dyscalculia would not be able to be an engineer, medical doctor, or nurse while capable of becoming a teacher, psychologist, mental health counselor, social worker, speech-language pathologist, lawyer, police officer, detective, firefighter, or performer.
 In addition, medical doctors, nurses, surgeons, dentists, and engineers need to have a certain level of knowledge about mathematics and science.
 They cannot be okay, good, or decent at math and science; they have to be really good at math and science.
 People who struggle with higher level math, basic math, and/or math at all as part of dyscalculia, an intellectual disability, and/or other disabilities will not be able to work these jobs.
-In fact, it also does not make any sense to enroll students with dyscalculia, low IQs, or anyone who struggles with math in general education, honors, and AP math and science classes since students need to be really good at these subject areas to meet the enrollment requirements for these courses.
+In fact, it also does not make any sense to enroll students with dyscalculia, low IQs, or anyone who struggles with math in general education, honors, and Advanced Placement (AP) classes.
+This is because students need to be highly skilled in these subject areas to meet the enrollment requirements for these courses.
 So, it would not be realistic to hire someone who struggles with math as part of these disabilities for these jobs or enroll them in these classes whereas someone in or outside of the disability community with gifted math skills may be able to have these opportunities.

 Related Links: